 Just as there are many geometric shapes and almost all of them can be broken down or split into a few basic shapes (circle, square, rectangle, rhomb and triangle) so there are many beliefs and almost all of them can be reduced to few core or basic ones like love, value, power, limit and deservability (around which beliefs structures are usually formed), even if each person experiences his or hers own unique reality different from any other individual's.

 From the moment the child is born, is handed down information from his parents, relatives and the people around him through examples, telepathic reinforcement and constant verbal communications.
 Part of this information is utterly important to his physical survival, according to the specific conditions where one lives and must be taught.
-The acquiescence of beliefs protects the child from what the parents considers to be dangerous and also serves as a framework within which the child can grow until the conscious mind is able to reason for itself and provide its own value judgements.
-However, through this learning process the child may also receive distort information or concepts about the world, about nature, about his capabilities and most important about his so called “limits”.
+The acquiescence of beliefs protects the child from what the parents considers to be dangerous and also serves as a framework within which the child can grow until the conscious mind is able to reason for itself and provide its own value conclusions and decisions.
+However, through this learning process the child may also receive deformed information and concepts about the world, about nature, about his capabilities and most important about his so called “limits”.

-Once the child is transformed into an adolescent or further into a grown adult one may start examining his own beliefs finding out that some of them are still “true”, perhaps some that make him laugh that he ever believed in them and also some that he may want to change.
+Once the child is transformed into an adolescent or further into a grown adult one may start examining his own beliefs finding out that some of them are still “true” and applicable, perhaps some that make him laugh that he ever believed in them and furthermore some that he may want to change.

-In my quest to better understand what beliefs are and how one can change a belief, I have many times heard that one has to get rid of an old belief, or eliminate, or purge it or to integrate it.
-Also I have read that one cannot really escape a belief since it always be there, uncontrollable bouncing back from time to time, perhaps when one least expects.
-All these actions seemed rather difficult to accomplish, apparently they required a constant great deal of effort.
-I have to admit that at some point I hoped there were a button to push to shut down the system and restart it or reload it.
+In my quest to better understand what beliefs are and how one can change a belief, I have many times heard that one must get rid of an old belief, or eliminate, or purge it, or to integrate it.
+Also, I have read that one cannot really escape a belief since it will always be there, uncontrollable bouncing back from time to time, perhaps when one least expects.
+All these actions seemed rather difficult to accomplish, apparently, they required a constant great deal of effort.
+I must admit that at some point I hoped there was a button to push to shut down the system and restart it or reload it.
 Perhaps some of us may find such a button but usually it does not exist.

 As long as we contain all, we also contain all beliefs, every belief that we can possibly remark or think of, but what is very important, we also contain the opposite belief.
 We always contain the belief and its opposite, we contain the thought but also the opposite thought (otherwise we would not be able to make the distinction).
 And we always, but always trust; we trust in something, we trust in one thought or his opposite.